 “Huh.”
 Nom.
 Nom.
 Nom.

-Even though they knew something was different, they still enjoyed them and made a huge dent the first day.
+Even though they knew something was different, they still enjoyed these buttermilk chocolate chip cookies and made a huge dent the first day.
 By the second day, they were all gone.

-Amanda’s Notes: I liked these, they were definitely good, but I still prefer the caramel-like flavor of regular chocolate chip cookies.
+Amanda’s Notes: I liked these buttermilk chocolate chip cookies, they were definitely good, but I still prefer the caramel-like flavor of regular chocolate chip cookies.
 I wonder if using more brown sugar and less white sugar would compensate for that?
 I loved the way these baked up.
 They looked perfect.
 Absolutely round, very soft, nice and chewy, very good.

 Should you make them?
 I think they are definitely worth giving a try!